Belfast Activity Centre

 Following the formation of Ardaluin Trust as an Independent Trust in 1996, although access was opened up to a wider market of voluntary and community groups, organisations and networks across Greater Belfast and Northern Ireland, the core client user base continued to be weighted towards the Greater Shankill and North Belfast.

-This weighting towards supporting the needs of young people from the most disadvantaged communities within the Greater Shankill and North Belfast has been consolidated following the more recent partnership agreement with Belfast Activity Centre (BAC) in 2011.
+This weighting towards supporting the needs of young people from the most disadvantaged communities within the Greater Shankill and North Belfast has been consolidated following the more recent partnership agreement with BAC in 2011.
 Increasing numbers of young people have accessed Ardaluin through BAC Youth Build BAC’s longer term personal development programmes.

 Ardaluin Regeneration Trust client base today includes youth, community and voluntary groups and organisations from Shankill, Ardoyne, Crumlin, New Lodge, Waterworks, Duncairn, Shore road, Skegoneill, Limestone Road, Old Park, Ballysillian, Tigers Bay, Mount Vernon, Rathcoole, Ballymurphy, and Cliftonville.